chrisbeckett/d9-azure-sizer/README.md

 What does this tool do?
 -----------------------
 Sizer connects to Azure subscriptions on a single Azure AD tenant to estimate Dome9 licensing costs.
 We collect statistics for Virtual Machine instances and SQL Servers.
+As **A0** and **D0** instance types are not classed as billable assets, they are excluded from the final totals.

 Pre-requisites
 --------------